two-minute tales and word games

 ‘ENGLISH Language and History’ is a

-collection of two-minute tales drawn from British history, world history, and
+collection of over six hundred and forty two-minute tales drawn from British history, world history, and

 classic literature in English.
 The stories are accompanied by word games and

 mental agility puzzles based on school textbooks used across England from the

 1930s to the 1960s.